tamara-schmitz/ffmpeg-docker-container/README.md

 Encoder libraries receive constant improvements in efficiency, ffmpeg gains more features and codecs.
 However some distributions keep using old versions from years ago.
 Hence this container can help you to benefit from the latest releases.

+There are two versions: *free* and *nonfree*.
+The latter includes codecs that may be protected by software patents in certain regions.

 ## Other resources

 If you would like to batch convert multiple files, checkout my ffmpeg batch converter script here (not online yet).